August 04, 2021 10 min read

-While form is always important, kettlebell swing form is especially important.
-For much of the movement, you’re not in a lot of control of the kettlebell.
+While form is always important, it's critical to the kettlebell swing.
 In order to ensure your safety, you need to be doing the movement correctly and engaging the correct muscles.

-When it comes to training the back muscles, rows are the go-to exercise without a doubt.
-They’re a fundamental pulling movement that you’ll be using in your day-to-day life or athletics regularly, so it’s a good idea to always include some sort of rows in your workouts.
+When it comes to training the back muscles, rows are the go-to exercise.
+They’re a fundamental pulling movement that you’ll be using in your day-to-day life and/or athletics regularly, so it’s a good idea to include some sort of row variations in your training.

-While there are all sorts of rows, the renegade row really shines when it comes to engaging more of your musculature.It specifically engages much more of your core, to the point where you shouldn’t be overestimating the amount of weight to use.
-Opt for lighter dumbbells than you’re used to.
+While there are all sorts of rows, the renegade row really shines when it comes to engaging more of your musculature.It specifically engages much more of your core, to the point where the weight you use will be significantly less in order to mainatian optimal form and engage all of the muscles in the movement.

 Turkish get-ups are particularly useful for those looking to develop their shoulder mobility and strength, or for those going through rehabilitation.
 It’s usually done with a kettlebell, but bodyweight will work as well.

 The farmers walk might have a humble name, but it was originally popularized by competitive strongmen.
-As a strength and conditioning exercise, this movement hits almost every major muscle group in the body: including the calves, lats, quads, hamstrings, glutes, arm muscles (including biceps and triceps), the upper back and traps, and several other stabilizers.
+As a strength and conditioning exercise, this movement loads every major muscle group in the body: including the calves, lats, quads, hamstrings, glutes, arm muscles (including biceps and triceps), the upper back and traps, neck, and several other stabilizers.